jrposada/aws-client/docs/README.md

 3. Make your changes and publish branch.

 4. Open Pull Request against main.
 Make sure to include a short description of your changes.
 Make sure your PR title follow's pattern  `[feat|fix]: <short-description>`.
-For example `feat: dynamo-db-request` or `fix: incorrect-aws-credentials`
+For example `feat: dynamo-db-request` or `fix: incorrect-aws-credentials`.

+    Use the following template for your description:

+    ```markdown
+    ## Summary
+    Explain your changes.
+    ```

 5. Wait for your changes to be approved.